amousavigourabi/rocket-interceptor/CONTRIBUTING.md

-# Contributing to the Rocket Packet Interceptor project
+# Contributing to the Rocket Packet Interceptor

+The document here aims to aid developers in understanding how to contribute to the controller module.
+Before making any changes, read this file carefully.
+Below, you will find the common process of contributing to the project.

 1. Create a new branch from `main`
 2. Make your changes